nicobao/dock-app/README.md

 ## Wallet sdk
 To build using the local wallet-sdk you need to clone the wallet-sdk repo to the parent dir of the app.
 It's required in order to copy the sdk files and run the file watcher.
 Note that symlinks are not supported on react-native.

-The structure should look like
+The structure should look like:
 - root-folder:
     - dock-app
     - wallet-sdk